SgtAlexis/SgtBot/docs/README.md

 ## How to configure _Sgt.
 Bot_ to only receive messages about historical low prices for games I want on _Steam_?

-- First, subscribe the channel where you want to receive event messages:
+- First, subscribe to the channel where you want to receive event messages:
 	- `/channel-subscribe`

 - Suppose your _Discord_ user is `Gabe Newell#1234` and your _Steam_ identifier is `76561197960287930`, then register